longevityframework/longevity/manual/subdomain/collections.md

 subdomain, please [let us
 know](http://longevityframework.github.io/longevity/discussions.html)!
 But please note that we will only ever support immutable collections.
-It is important for the aggregates to be entirely immutable, so that longevity can [keep track of any changes](context/persistent-state.html).
+It is important that the persistent objects are immutable, so that longevity can [keep track of any changes](../repo/persistent-state.html).

 {% assign prevTitle = "basic properties" %}
 {% assign prevLink  = "basics.html" %}